MarkupMnA/MarkupMnA-Markup-Based-Segmentation-of-MnA-Agreements/README.md

 this command**

-We also provide a script to obtain performance metrics using constrained decoding mentioned in MarkupMnA: Markup-Based Segmentation of M&A Agreements.
+We also provide a script to obtain performance metrics using constrained decoding mentioned in MarkupMnA: Markup-Based Segmentation of MnA Agreements.
 You can run it using
 ```bash
 python3 constrained_inference.py --config=./configs/config.yaml
 ```